awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 }
 ```

 In this case, only basic authorization with username and password is supported\.
+The remote domain must have a certificate signed by a public CA\.
+Self\-signed or private CA\-signed certificates are not supported\.

 ## Remote Reindex for Large Datasets<a name="remote-reindex-largedatasets"></a>